-However, those who train at Tap or Snap, which has been based in Ashfield for 14 years, have just that at their disposal.For the driving force behind the club is Christian Smith, 42, who carved out a professional fight career from 2002 to 2011.
+But those who practice in Tap or Snap who have worked in Ashfield for 14 years have the same ability.
+Christian Smith, 42, the driving force behind the club, had a professional fighting career from 2002 to 2011.

-Options consist of Elite fitness including Tabata training, TRX workouts, core classes, body weight classes, boxing, Thai boxing, submission fumbling, MMA fitness, women just MMA and yoga.
+Options include fitness elite, including Tabata training, TRX workouts, core classes, weight classes, boxing, Thai boxing, submission, MMA fitness, women only MMA and yoga.